npalex/Start-up-flow-Oldroyd-B-fluid/README.md

 $$ \phi(\theta) = max\left(0, min\left(\frac{(1+\theta)}{2},2,2\theta \right)\right). $$

-Note, the CFL condition for numerical stability for the convective portion of this problem requires:
+The final result is second order accurate where the solution is smooth and the CFL condition for numerical stability for the convective portion of this problem requires:

 $$ \frac{\Delta t}{\Delta x Ma} \leq 1 .$$